 Don’t let that be you.
 Be aware when you call around to make sure you are actually talking with different companies, not the same one over and over.
 Call and ask questions before sending your camcorder in for the repair.

 Trust Your Instincts

 Never send your camcorder in to any repair facility without calling first.
 Ask a lot of questions.
 Does the shop genuinely seem interested in helping you over the phone?
 Are they more interested in getting you off the phone?
 Do they have a just send it in attitude?

 At Video One Repair we will talk to you about your individual problem in detail and if possible will give you an honest estimate or estimate range over the phone.
 We take great pride in giving as accurate and straightforward information over the phone as possible.

-We are also always available to troubleshoot any problem you are having with your camcorder to confirm whether there is a problem with the camcorder or if it is possible a user error.
+We are also always available to troubleshoot any problem you are having with your camera or camcorder over the phone to confirm whether there is a problem with the camera or if it’s possibly just a user error.